Last Updated on 15 December, 2020 by Veronica

 The Golden Tower of Seville is a tower of the eleventh century built defensively and indicated access to the port of Seville.

-Others believe that the tiles were made of gold, and others that this was the place where the gold and the riches that were brought from America were stored (The history teacher said that the latter was not valid).
+Others believe that the tiles were made of gold, and others that this was where the gold and the riches brought from America were stored (The history teacher said that the latter was invalid).
 Which one do you choose?

 Neighborhood of Triana